chbatey/akka-talks/presentation-paradox/src/main/paradox/index.md

 # Reactive Streams

+@@@@notes

+* 30 minutes
-@notes[So let's start with Reactive Streams.
-To better understand the reactive streams initiative it makes sense to look at some history of there this effort came from<br>Time: 11:55]
+* So let's start with Reactive Streams.
+To better understand the reactive streams initiative it makes sense to look at some history of there this effort came from

+@@@@

 @@@